HaukeBartsch/data-transfer-station/README.md

 ## Setup

 Make sure that the host system supports docker, cron, python3-sqlalchemy, jq, and dcmtk.
+We will assume that you start this process as the root user in /root/.

 Checkout this repository.
 You will also need the A.I. service as a separate docker-tar file (see below).